William Rejchtman Vinciguerra

 William Rejchtman Vinciguerra (born 10 February 2007) is a Swedish tennis player.
-He has a career-high singles ranking of No. 1,450, achieved on 16 September 2024 and a doubles ranking of No. 2,022, achieved on 29 August 2022.
+He has a career-high ATP singles ranking of No. 852 achieved on 14 September 2026 and a doubles ranking of No. 819, both achieved on 21 September 2026.

 Early life

 He started playing tennis at a young age and was coached by his father Robert, as well as Thomas Högstedt, who previously trained Maria Sharapova and Caroline Wozniacki.
 In January 2023, he received a scholarship from The Streber Foundation.

 Junior career

 As a junior, he reached the final of the Tennis Europe Masters Finals in Monaco, where he was defeated by Norwegian Nicolai Budkov Kjær.

 He made his junior Grand Slam debut at the 2024 Australian Open.
 He competed in the junior events at the 2024 Wimbledon Championships where he also practised with Swedish ice hockey player William Nylander.

 Professional career

 With Leo Borg, he was awarded a wildcard into the men's doubles at the 2024 Swedish Open for his ATP main draw debut.